-Due: April 1, as shown on the inside cover
+Due: June 15, as shown in the inside cover Dated: Date of Delivery

 This cover page contains certain information for general reference only.
-It is not intended to be a summary of the security for or the terms of the 2016A Certificates.
+It is not intended to be a summary of the security for or the terms of the Bonds.
 Investors are advised to read the entire Official Statement to obtain information essential to the making of an informed investment decision.